e-picas/drumgizmo-kits-generator/.github/pull_request_template.md

 ---
-name: Feature
+name: Pull request
-about: Create a feature pull-request
+about: Create a feature or bugfix pull-request
 title: ''
 labels: ''
 assignees: ''

 ---
-## Description of the feature
+## Description of the feature or bug and its fix

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Describe the solution you'd like

-A clear and concise description of what you want to happen.

-## Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+Please include a summary of the changes and the related issue.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Fixes # (issue)

+## Minimal configuration & run output illustrating the original issue

+Audio files metadata, specific conditions etc...

+Paste the output of the run.

+## What did you expect?

+Paste a public job url.

 ## Host information